Punjab – The Land of Five Rivers

 Unearth the various destination of Punjab as you travel across the fascinating zone of India.
-Tour Punjab encompassing some of enchanting tourists spots like Golden Temple.
+Tour Punjab encompassing some of the enchanting tourist spots like Golden Temple.
 Tour Punjab to unfurl its enticing beauty.
-Travel to Punjab, a land of exciting culture, myriad images of swaying emerald green fields and hearty people whose robust rustic ways of camaraderie and bonhomie are very much a part of their heritage.
+Travel to Punjab, a land of exciting culture, myriad images of swaying emerald green fields, and hearty people whose robust rustic ways of camaraderie and bonhomie are very much a part of their heritage.

 Punjab, the land of five rivers & integrated cultural history, is a treasure trove for an avid tourist.
 For this land of the great gurus not only boasts of ancient monuments but throbs with historical embodiments.
 It is no secret that whoever comes to this land of yellow fields with blue mountains providing the romantic & picturesque backdrop has never gone back without imbibing the essence of Punjab.
 There is no dearth of breathtaking palaces, for Punjab was the seat of royalty, as the imposing Quila Mubarak will tell you.

-Some of the main cities in Punjab are Amritsar, Jalandhar, Patiala, Bathinda, Mohali, Pathankot and Ludhiana. is known for the combines made here while Patiala is known for the historical forts.
+Some of the main cities in Punjab are Amritsar, Jalandhar, Patiala, Bathinda, Mohali, Pathankot, and Ludhiana, and Patiala is known for the historical forts.

 Fast Facts :

 Languages: Punjabi, Hindi

 Best Time To Visit: October To March

 State Emblem: Ashoka lions, swords, and ears of wheat

 Patiala is famous for its healthy food, loving people, wonderful parandaas, exciting Patiala peg, and jootis.
 Easily accessible and well maintained, Patiala is a place that would give one the much-needed tranquility far from urban chaos.
 The Sports School and the Moti Bagh Palace are some of the places that one must visit to get a clear picture of the past of the state.